AustralianBioCommons/ables/processes.md

           <b>Project bioinformatics lead's role:</b>
           <ol>
             <li><a href="https://docs.google.com/forms/d/e/1FAIpQLSfzHJajEKTnGuYWb1gLRR2nlUExLIRM7qSGy_hhbiCKB3KX2Q/viewform?usp=sf_link">Request additional resources</a> when the project needs more resources than are available.
 Each project gets <a href="ables/resources">default resources</a> automatically at the beginning of each quarter without the need to request them.</li>
-            <li>Attend a quarterly meeting with BioCommons to discuss and report the outcomes of the participant work (data, methods, publications etc.) in the previous quarter.</li>
+            <li>Attend a quarterly meeting with BioCommons to discuss and report the outcomes of the project (data, methods, publications etc.) in the previous quarter.</li>
             <li>Manage the resources provided by ABLeS including:
               <ul>
                 <li>Adding members to the project(s).</li>
                 <li>Educating / onboarding new project members.</li>
-                <li>Contributing and / or coordinating contributions to the shared tool and software repository (if89), as well as encouraging participant contribution.</li>
+                <li>Contributing and / or coordinating contributions to the shared tool and software repository (if89), as well as encouraging community contribution.</li>
               </ul>
             </li>
           </ol>